 Other federal agency obligations - Additional federal agency securities are neither direct obligations of, nor guaranteed by, the U.S. government.
 These obligations include securities issued by certain U.S. government agencies and government-sponsored entities.
 However, they generally involve some form of federal sponsorship: some operate under a congressional charter; some are backed by collateral consisting of "full faith and credit" obligations as described above; some are supported by the issuer's right to borrow from the Treasury; and others are supported only by the credit of the issuing government agency or entity.
-These agencies and entities include, but are not limited to: the Federal Home Loan Banks, the Federal Home Loan Mortgage Corporation ("Freddie Mac"), the Federal National Mortgage Association ("Fannie Mae"), the Tennessee Valley Authority and the Federal Farm Credit Bank System.
+These agencies and entities include, but are not limited to: the Federal Home Loan Banks, the Federal Home Loan Banks, the Federal National Mortgage Association ("Fannie Mae"), the Tennessee Valley Authority and the Federal Farm Credit Bank System.

 In 2008, Freddie Mac and Fannie Mae were placed into conservatorship by their new regulator, the Federal Housing Finance Agency ("FHFA").
 Simultaneously, the U.S. Treasury made a commitment of indefinite duration to maintain the positive net worth of both firms.
 As conservator, the FHFA has the authority to repudiate any contract either firm has entered into prior to the FHFA's appointment as conservator (or receiver should either firm go into default) if the FHFA, in its sole discretion determines that performance of the contract is burdensome and repudiation would promote the orderly administration of Fannie Mae's or Freddie Mac's affairs.
 While the FHFA has indicated that it does not intend to repudiate the guaranty obligations of either entity, doing so could adversely affect holders of their mortgage-backed securities.
 For example, if a contract were repudiated, the liability for any direct compensatory damages would accrue to the entity's conservatorship estate and could only be satisfied to the extent the estate had available assets.
-As a result, if interest payments on Fannie Mae or Freddie Mac or Freddie Mac or stores failed to make payments or such payments were not advanced by a loan servicer, the fund's only recourse might be against the conservatorship estate, which might not have sufficient assets to offset any shortfalls.
+As a result, if interest payments on Fannie Mae or Freddie Mac's only recourse might be against the conservatorship estate, which might not have sufficient assets to offset any shortfalls.